 “Is Sepsis Related to Bed Sores?
 If your loved one has a bed sore and is later diagnosed with sepsis then there is a strong likelihood that the sepsis is due to the bed sore or open wound.
 Sepsis is an illness caused by infection in the bloodstream by bacteria. … If left undiagnosed and untreated, sepsis can be fatal”.

 Unfortunately for our Dad, he developed a pressure sore (bed sore) during his time in the hospital.
-Although we were aware he developed this, we were never aware of how bad it was. ( we believe this developed due to him laying on a faulty bed.
+Although we were aware he developed this, we were never aware of how bad it was. ( we believe this developed due to him laying on a faulty bed when he was discharged to home).

 “When an infection occurs, bacteria can move out of the tooth to the bone or tissue below, forming a dental abscess.
 A dental infection can lead to sepsis.
 Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection. … Worldwide, one-third of people who develop sepsis die”.